Sweden, North Korea talks end, may help pave way for Trump-Kim encounter

 Sweden is one of a handful of countries considered a possible venue for a meeting between Trump and Kim, who have engaged in bellicose mudslinging over North Korea and its nuclear arms program.

-Reporting by Niklas Pollard, Simon Johnson and Johan Sennero; Editing by Richard Balmforth
+Reporting by Niklas Pollard, Simon Johnson and Johan Sennero; Editing by Richard Balmforth and Alistair Bell